-Response: The proposal provides an alternative housing on under-performing property.
+Response: The proposal provides an alternative housing option on under-performing property.
 The proposal provides future residents an opportunity to live near their work, shop, dine and recreate all in this one area of Scottsdale.
 Providing additional residents to Scottsdale in an area that has no single-family neighborhood impacts meets this economic development policy.
-In order for Scottsdale to maintain lower taxes and reduce travel distances, adding qualityhousing alternatives such as this proposal, ensures existing Scottsdale residents lower property taxes.
+In order for Scottsdale to maintain lower taxes and reduce travel distances, adding quality-housing alternatives such as this proposal, ensures existing Scottsdale residents lower property taxes.

 EV 4.7 Carefully consider the fiscal implications of land use decisions.

-Response: The proposal intends to redevelop an under-utilized office complex adjacent to the commercial shopping center.
-Both uses share access and parking, but the large office building has been vacant for many years and has led to transient issues including vandalism and theft within the area.
-The revitalization effort proposed unlocks the future potential for additional employees, shopper, diners, and new residents seeking the services offered in this area and cleans up a blighted property and replaces it with a use that benefits the entire area and surrounding uses.
+Response: The proposal intends to redevelop an under-utilized office complex adjacent to the commercial center.
+Both projects share access and parking, but the large office building has been vacant for many years.
+The revitalization effort proposed unlocks the potential for additional employees, shopper, diners, and new residents seeking the services offered in this area.
 This in turn sustains the economic well-being of this particular area of the city.
-As stated, the development of a residential project located directly adjacent to an existing commercial shopping center will benefit all of the uses within the center.
+As stated, the development of a dense residential project located directly adjacent to an existing commercial shopping center will benefit all of the uses within the center.
 In turn, the commercial center will be able to provide a high level of diverse quality retail, restaurant and service uses within the center.

-There have been numerous articles locally and nationally regarding 'not enough' alterative housing options for today's middle-class.
-This project checks all of the boxes to support Scottsdale's major employers, strengthen a commercial corner that single family neighborhoods nearby depend on and reduces the 80 +/-% workforce driving into Scottsdale problem.
+There have been numerous articles locally and nationally regarding 'not enough' affordable and alterative housing options for today's middle-class.
+Other than Nimbyism, this project checks all of the boxes to support Scottsdale's major employers, strengthen a commercial corner that single family neighborhoods nearby depend on and reduces the 80 +/-% workforce driving into Scottsdale to work problem.
+Without this proposal,